shivanaguttiadi/About_DevOps/AWS_Answers.READM.md

 This policy allows users to get objects from the "example-bucket" but denies access to objects in the "confidential" folder within the bucket.

-### Question 25: How does AWS IAM help your business?
+### Question 32: How does AWS IAM help your business?
 **Answer**:
 AWS IAM helps businesses by providing centralized control over access to AWS resources.
 It allows organizations to manage user identities, permissions, and authentication mechanisms, ensuring that only authorized users and services have access to critical resources.
 IAM also enables security best practices such as least privilege access, multi-factor authentication, and identity federation, helping businesses maintain compliance and protect sensitive data.

-### Question 26: What is the relation between the Availability Zone and Region?
+### Question 33: What is the relation between the Availability Zone and Region?
 **Answer**:

-An Availability Zone (AZ) is an isolated location within a region that contains one or more data centers.
-A Region is a geographical area consisting of multiple Availability Zones.
+**Availability Zone (AZ):** Az's An isolated location within a region that contains one or more data centers.

+**Region :** Region is a geographical area consisting of multiple Availability Zones.
 Each Availability Zone is designed to be independent of the others, with its own power, cooling, and networking infrastructure.
 Regions are interconnected through low-latency links, allowing for redundancy and fault tolerance.

-### Question 27: What is auto-scaling?
+### Question 34: What is auto-scaling?
 **Answer**:
 Auto-scaling is a feature of AWS that automatically adjusts the number of compute resources (such as EC2 instances) in response to changes in demand.
 It helps ensure that your application always has enough capacity to handle incoming traffic while minimizing costs by scaling down when demand decreases.
 Auto-scaling can be based on various metrics, such as CPU utilization, network traffic, or custom metrics defined by the user.

+### Question 35: What are the types of Autosacaing?

+**Answer :**

+**a.
+Horizontal :** Horizontal auto scaling refers to adding more servers or machines to the auto scaling group in order to scale
+Example : scale up and down number of nodes(instances)

+**b.
+Vertical :** Vertical auto scaling means scaling by adding more power rather than more units Example : scale up and down the CPU, memory and storage based on requirments

-### Question 28: What is geo-targeting in CloudFront?
+### Question 36: What is geo-targeting in CloudFront?
 **Answer**:
-Geo-targeting in CloudFront allows you to deliver content based on the geographic location of the viewer.
-You can configure CloudFront to serve different versions of your content or redirect users to different URLs based on their country or region.
+Geo-targeting in CloudFront allows you to deliver content based on the geographic location of the viewer. we can configure CloudFront to serve different versions of your content or redirect users to different URLs based on their country or region.
 This feature is useful for delivering localized content, complying with regional regulations, or tailoring the user experience based on location.

-### Question 29: How do you upgrade or downgrade a system with near zero downtime?
+### Question 37: How do you upgrade or downgrade a system with near zero downtime?
 **Answer**:
 To upgrade or downgrade a system with near-zero downtime, you can use techniques such as blue-green deployment, canary deployment, or rolling updates.
-These approaches involve deploying new versions of your application alongside the existing version, gradually shifting traffic to the new version while monitoring for any issues.
-By carefully managing the deployment process and validating changes in a controlled environment, you can minimize disruptions and ensure a smooth transition with minimal downtime.
+These approaches involve deploying new versions of our application alongside the existing version, gradually shifting traffic to the new version while monitoring for any issues.
+By carefully managing the deployment process and validating changes in a controlled environment, we can minimize disruptions and ensure a smooth transition with minimal downtime.

+### Question 38: What is deployment type in AWS?

+**a.
+Rolling update**
+A rolling deployment slowly replaces instances of the previous version of an application with instances of the new version of the application.
+A rolling deployment typically waits for new pods to become ready via a readiness check before scaling down the old components.
+If a significant issue occurs, the rolling deployment can be aborted.

+**b.  blue/green**
+A blue/green deployment strategy consists of setting up two identical production environments nicknamed “blue” and “green” which run side-by-side, but only one is live, receiving user transactions.
+The other is up but idle.

+**c.
+Recreate deployment**
+Canary deployments is a strategy that significantly reduces the risk of releasing new software by allowing you to release the software gradually to a small subset of users.
+Traffic is directed to the new version using a load balancer or feature flag while the rest of your users will see the current version

+**d.
+A/B testing**
+A/B testing, also known as split testing, involves comparing two versions of a web page or application to see which performs better, where variations A and B are presented randomly to users.
+In other words, users are divided into two groups with each group receiving a different variation of the software application.

-### Question 30: What are the tools and techniques that you can use in AWS to identify if you are paying more than you should be, and how to correct it?
+### Question 39: What are the tools and techniques that you can use in AWS to identify if you are paying more than you should be, and how to correct it?
 **Answer**:
 AWS offers several tools and techniques to help you monitor and optimize costs:

-* AWS Cost Explorer: Provides visibility into your AWS spending and allows you to analyze costs by service, resource, or tag.
+**AWS Cost Explorer :** Provides visibility into your AWS spending and allows you to analyze costs by service, resource, or tag.

-*  AWS Budgets: Allows you to set custom budgets and receive alerts when your spending exceeds predefined thresholds.
+**AWS Budgets :** Allows you to set custom budgets and receive alerts when your spending exceeds predefined thresholds.

-* AWS Trusted Advisor: Offers recommendations for optimizing costs, improving performance, and enhancing security based on your AWS usage.
+**AWS Trusted Advisor :** Offers recommendations for optimizing costs, improving performance, and enhancing security based on your AWS usage.

-* Tagging: Tagging resources with metadata allows you to track and categorize costs, making it easier to identify opportunities for optimization.
+**Tagging :** Tagging resources with metadata allows you to track and categorize costs, making it easier to identify opportunities for optimization.

 By regularly monitoring your usage, implementing cost-saving measures, and leveraging AWS cost management tools, you can ensure that you are only paying for the resources you need and optimize your AWS spending.

-Sure, let's continue:

-### Question 31: What services can be used to create a centralized logging solution?
+### Question 40: What services can be used to create a centralized logging solution?
 **Answer**:
 Services like Amazon CloudWatch Logs, Amazon Kinesis Data Firehose, and Amazon Elasticsearch Service can be used to create a centralized logging solution in AWS.
 These services allow you to collect, store, analyze, and visualize logs from various AWS resources and applications in a centralized location.

-### Question 32: What are the native AWS Security logging capabilities?
+### Question 41: What are the native AWS Security logging capabilities?
 **Answer**:
 AWS provides several native security logging capabilities, including:

-- AWS CloudTrail: Logs API calls and events for auditing and compliance purposes.
+**AWS CloudTrail :** Logs API calls and events for auditing and compliance purposes.
 - Amazon GuardDuty: Monitors for malicious activity and unauthorized behavior within your AWS environment.
 - AWS Config: Tracks changes to AWS resources and evaluates resource configurations for compliance with security policies.